Vector-valued extensions for fractional integrals of Laguerre expansions

-If we denote, respectively, by $(L^{H}_\a)^{-\sigma}$ and $(L_{\alpha})^{-\sigma}$ the fractional operators for Laguerre expansions of Hermite type and for Laguerre expansions of convolution type (see Section \ref{Section:Main results} for definitions), we are interested in the analysis of vector-valued inequalities for the sequences of operators $\{(L^{H}_{\a+aj})^{-\sigma}\}_{j\ge 0}$ and $\{(L_{\alpha+aj})^{-\sigma}\}_{j\ge 0}$, where $a$ is positive real parameter.
-The meaning of $\a+aj$ will be explained below.
-For Laguerre expansions of Hermite type we will consider the space $(\mathbb{R}_+^n,dx)$, with $dx$ the Lebesgue measure and our approach will be similar to \cite{NoSt}.
+For Laguerre expansions of Hermite type we will consider the space $(\mathbb{R}_+^n,dx)$, with $dx$ the Lebesgue measure and $\R^n_+=(0,\infty)^n$, $n\ge1$, and our approach will be similar to \cite{NoSt}.
 But in our case, we will prove an estimate for the kernels of the operators $(L_{\alpha+aj}^{ H})^{-\sigma}$ independent of the parameter $j$.
 Then a general result of vector-valued extensions will do the work.
 We will also include some potential weights.

-On the other hand, we will deal with fractional integrals related to Laguerre expansions of convolution type, where the space considered will be $(\mathbb{R}_+,d\mu_\alpha)$ with $d\mu_\alpha=x^{2\alpha+1}\, dx$.
+On the other hand, we will deal with fractional integrals related to Laguerre expansions of convolution type, where the space considered will be $((0,\infty),d\mu_\alpha)$ with $d\mu_\alpha(r)=r^{2\alpha+1}\, dr$.
+In this case, we provide necessary and sufficient conditions for the vector-valued extensions.
 However, the way to prove the corresponding vector-valued inequality will be close to the ideas in \cite{BoTo}.
 Observe that in \cite{BoTo}, the authors consider Hermite expansions.
 The argument given in \cite{NoSt} to treat the convolution type setting is based on a very useful convexity principle.
 Unfortunately, we cannot apply the convexity principle here.
 The reason is the following: the constants appearing in this case involve Gamma functions whose $\log$-convexity makes these constants increase with no control at all.